thordreier/PPS/FUNCTIONS.md

 REMARKS
-    To see the examples, type: "get-help Update-PpsEntry -examples".
+    To see the examples, type: "get-help Set-PpsEntry -examples".
-    For more information, type: "get-help Update-PpsEntry -detailed".
+    For more information, type: "get-help Set-PpsEntry -detailed".
-    For technical information, type: "get-help Update-PpsEntry -full".
+    For technical information, type: "get-help Set-PpsEntry -full".

 ```